Personal cheat on Docker Basics

 - See also Remove containers with rm

-though, so if you remove an image
+Images are longer lived though, so if you remove an image, it will have

-to be downloaded again from docker hub, or from your private repository
+to be downloaded again from docker hub, or from your private repository.

 13.0.5 -pull containers preemptively

-You can (if you decide) to docker pull ubuntu
+You can (if you decide) to docker pull ubuntu ahead of time

-if you later docker run -it ubuntu
+if you later docker run -it ubuntu it won't have to first download

 ubuntu image.